Horizon fluxes of binary black holes in eccentric orbits: Application to eccentric orbit

 where $\xi_{\phi} = \pi Mf$. $f$ is the GW frequency and $M=(m_1 + m_2)$.

-It is interesting to note that in the $e_t \rightarrow 0$ limit the frequency variables $\xi$ and $\xi_{\phi}$ do not agree.
+In the $e_t \rightarrow 0$ limit the frequency variables $\xi$ and $\xi_{\phi}$ do not agree.
 This is due to the fact that the periastron advance angle is independent of eccentricity in the $e_t \rightarrow 0$ limit.
-It is important to keep in mind that it is the quantity $\xi_{\phi}$ that is equivalent to the circular orbit frequency in the $e_t \rightarrow 0$ limit.
-Therefore, while comparing the PN quantities in the $e_t \rightarrow 0$ limit, it is necessary to express them in terms of $\xi_{\phi}$ (not $\xi$).
-This is an important point and the reason behind computing all the quantities in the end in terms of $\xi_{\phi}$.
+Since $\xi_{\phi}$ the circular orbit frequency in the $e_t \rightarrow 0$ limit, while comparing the PN quantities in the $e_t \rightarrow 0$ limit, it is necessary to express them in terms of $\xi_{\phi}$ (not $\xi$).
+This is a crucial point and the reason behind computing all the quantities in the end in terms of $\xi_{\phi}$.